 Exiting your business...it's not about the check

-As I sit in my office on this cold, Tuesday January day, juggling multiple client demands, most of which are related to transitions, I can't help but think about how what has been built over a career is culminated in a mere sales transaction.
+As I enjoy a rainy day of sitting in my sun-room at our cabin during these strange times of COVID, juggling multiple client demands, most of which are related to transitions, I can’t help but think about how what has been built over a career is culminated in a mere sales transaction.

 Now I don’t want to minimize the complexity of transactions, the work put into due diligence, negotiations, etc. to get to that point, but at the end of the day, a check exchanges hands and the business that you’ve built is no longer yours.
 Are you ready for that?